dimadin/descriptions-as-captions-in-galleries/readme.md

 This plugin changes that.
 You only fill description field and that text is used as caption of image in galleries.

 There are no options or settings, just enable plugin and everything works automatically.

-== Installation ==

-Either install the plugin via the WordPress admin panel, or ...

-1. Upload `descriptions-as-captions-in-galleries` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress

-There are no configuration options in this plugin.